Orlando Medicare & Medicaid Fraud Defense Lawyer

 - Waiving of deductibles and/or co-payments

+Have you been accused of Medicare or Medicaid fraud in Florida?
 Call us for accessible and trusted defense services at (407) 500-0000.
-Our Orlando Medicare and Medicaid fraud lawyers are well-versed in federal and state laws and can get you the best outcome on your case.
+Our Orlando Medicare and Medicaid fraud lawyers are well-versed in federal and state laws and will work hard to get you the best outcome on your case.

 What are the penalties for Medicaid/Medicare fraud?